 Community organizing means developing leaders and bringing people together to form powerful organizations that allow people to act on their own behalf to make systemic changes in their lives.
 Community organizers are people who want to stir things up to motivate people to act for change, who embrace challenge, and who think strategically about power.

-Working for social justice means to seek systems-level change, to address social problems at their roots.
+Working for social justice means seeking systems-level change, addressing social problems at their roots.
 We believe that justice would mean having sustainable, enduing, and equitable solutions to issues such as the environment, health care, education, housing, employment, and many others.

 The organizations where Fellows work vary in the methods they use in their quest for justice.
 While our curriculum emphasizes relationship building, leadership development and organization building, the organizations where the fellows work do this in a wide variety of ways.
 We do not think that any one method of organizing for justice is perfect or the right way.
 Rather, we think that exposure to a number of methods, and reflection on their effectiveness is a good way to learn how to effectively organize for justice.
 This work always needs to be refined and re-defined, especially as conditions and generations change.